 Meaning and History

 The basis of the Hells Angels logo is the club’s name, making it stylish and iconic.
 The “deadly” nickname was suggested by Arvid Olsen, a serviceman from the Hell’s Angels squadron of the Flying Tigers.
-It’s from there that the extreme phrase originates, conveying the brutality characteristic of motorcycle enthusiasts.
+From there, the extreme phrase originates, conveying the brutality characteristic of motorcycle enthusiasts.
 Notably, this motorcycle club prefers to ride Harley-Davidson, which also fits into the harsh style of its visual identity.

 What is Hells Angels?